bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 ## Basic example

-Get started quickly without the need for a build system, by using standard `<script>` and `<link>` tags to load the required javascript and CSS in your page.
+Get started quickly without the need for a build system, by using standard `<script>` and `<link>` tags to load the required JavaScript and CSS in your page.

 ```html
 <!DOCTYPE html>